Shrijit24/Flask-PDF-Merger/README.md

 1. Install Python (if not already installed).
 2. Open a terminal/command prompt.
 3. Install dependencies:
-4. Place the project folder anywhere on your system.
+4. Place the project folder (containing app.py,index.html,upload.html files) anywhere on your system.
 5. Open the project folder in the terminal and run:
 6. Open your browser and go to: http://127.0.0.1:5000/
 7. use the interface to upload and merge PDF files.